SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/MonitorPanel.md

 -	Modify the title and add a description in “Panel options” on the right
+-	Go to select metric and select:
+  -	  Icarus
--	Go to select metric and select: o	Icarus o	The machine or the component you want to monitor o	The partition you want to monitor o	The metric you are interested to monitor
+  -   The machine or the component you want to monitor
+  -   the partition you want to monitor
+  -   the metric you are interested to monitor
 -	Click on “Time series” on the the top right part of the page and select the type of visualization you want to use for the monitoring (Graph, Gauge, Table etc)

 ![immagine](https://user-images.githubusercontent.com/97683442/176136353-2e4a4b4c-942d-4476-b723-a84970614182.png)